Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Discussion

 Figure~\ref{fig:calibracionVAFPETRA} demonstrates the capability of VFA-PETRA to generate $T_1$ maps of short-$T_2$ phantoms ($T_2 \approx 5$\,ms), which are inaccessible using standard relaxation mapping techniques.
 However, it is essential to include $B_1(\vec{r})$ information in the theoretical model to ensure robust estimation.
 As shown in Figure~\ref{fig:calibracionVAFPETRA}c, neglecting $B_1$ fluctuations results in inhomogeneous $T_1$ maps that mirror the $B_1$ efficiency distribution, leading to strong bias and poor precision in Gaussian fits.
 Conversely, when $B_1$ PK is incorporated (Figure~\ref{fig:calibracionVAFPETRA}d), the $T_1$ maps display homogeneous distributions, and the fitted values match the expected reference with smaller uncertainties.
 This result further validates the SPDS extension for $B_1$ mapping.

 The analysis of the data in Figure~\ref{fig:mapasrodillapetra}c, according to Eq.~(\ref{eq:lambdaVFAratio}), provides the estimated $T_1$ values for the different soft and hard tissues in the knee, summarized in the titles of Figure~\ref{fig:mapasrodillapetra}d.
 The mean $T_1$ values obtained for muscle and fat with VFA-PETRA agree, within experimental error, with those derived from standard methods, confirming the reliability of the proposed approach.
 However, it was not possible to quantify the $T_1$ times of the smallest short-$T_2$ tissues, such as the meniscus, due to insufficient segmentation accuracy.
+Conversely, patellar cartilage and the posterior cruciate ligament were included in the analysis despite the more challenging conditions arising from the limited number of voxels contained within their respective masks (28 and 36 voxels, respectively).
+Consequently, the reported $T_1$ values for these tissues should be interpreted with caution.

+To the best of our knowledge, this is the first report of \emph{in-vivo} $T_1$ values for hard tissues at $B_0<0.1$\,T. Nevertheless, we acknowledge the limited precision of these still preliminary results, which are not intended to constitute the central contribution of this work.
+Importantly, the knee $T_1$ map presented here was not generated from a pair of PETRA sequences specifically optimized for this purpose \cite{Schabel2009Uncertainty}, a topic whose depth and complexity we have chosen to reserve for future studies.
+Notably, several VFA approaches have already been investigated at $B_0>3$\,T \cite{Liberman2014,Heule2016,Lee2017,Belsley2023}, where the broader dispersion of tissue $T_1$ values and the substantially higher SNR enable the generation of highly precise $T_1$ maps without requiring meticulous optimization or detailed field modeling.